osisoft/Edge-Data-Store-Docs/content/overview/pi-egress-quick-start.md

 uid: piEgressQuickStart
 ---

-# PI Server egress quick start
+# AVEVA Server egress quick start

-Data egress provides a mechanism to transfer data to PI Server using OMF messages through a PI Web API endpoint.
-To get started sending data stored in Edge Data Store to a PI Server, create a PI Web API OMF endpoint and configure periodic egress to use the PI Web API endpoint.
+Data egress provides a mechanism to transfer data to AVEVA Server using OMF messages through a PI Web API endpoint.
+To get started sending data stored in Edge Data Store to a AVEVA Server, create a PI Web API OMF endpoint and configure periodic egress to use the PI Web API endpoint.

 ## Create a PI Web API OMF endpoint

 To create a PI Web API OMF endpoint:

-1. Install PI Web API and enable the **OSIsoft Message Format (OMF) Services** feature.
+1. Install PI Web API and enable the **Open Message Format (OMF) Services** feature.

     - During configuration, choose an AF database and PI Data Archive where metadata and data will be stored.